 An examination of Oregon, New Jersey, and Delaware whistleblower laws.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Westlaw Journal Employment on November 11, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Westlaw Journal Employment on November 11, 2014.

 States have whistleblower statutes too: A look at Oregon, New Jersey and Delaware

 With recent updates to federal whistleblower laws for federal contractors, many employees and employers are unaware that there is a patchwork of state whistleblower laws as well.
 Not every state has a whistleblower statute, but those that do are often more fulsome than their federal counterparts.

 Some of the broadest whistleblower statutes are in Oregon, New Jersey and Delaware.
 Each of these statutes follows a similar pattern: outlining protected conduct, defining retaliation and prescribing procedural steps for filing an action.
 As with most state laws that follow a pattern, there are significant differences.